Why Your CPA Can't Map Your Cross-Border Tax Structure

 An advisor-ready structural position means being able to clearly articulate: how income flows from clients to the entity to the bank, which entity does what, where management and control is exercised, what jurisdictional obligations exist or may exist, and what documentation supports each claim.

 Most consultants cannot provide this picture.
 Not because they've done anything wrong, but because the structure was never mapped in this way.
 The pieces exist — bank records, invoices, contracts, tax filings — but they have never been assembled into a coherent structural view.
+The cross-border compliance checklist provides a starting framework for identifying which pieces are missing.

 The difference between showing up to an advisor with transaction records and showing up with a mapped structure is the difference between starting a conversation from scratch and starting with shared context.
+The full list of what your CPA needs to see maps the specific documentation gap between what founders typically have and what advisors require.

 Structure as preparation